Lynn Johnston bibliography: Background

 The series was first announced in March 2017 with a planned release date in October the same year.

 It was presented that the series would comprise nine volumes in total, three each per decade of the strip's original run.
 The books was to be made with the input from the creator, Lynn Johnston, while being edited by Dean Mullaney, Kurtis Findlay and Lorraine Turner at LoAC.
-This For Better or For Worse complete series became the first non-American comic strip title to get a own collection in The Library of American Comics' line of publications.
+This For Better or For Worse complete series became the first non-American comic strip title to get its own collection in The Library of American Comics' line of publications.
 In November 2017 the first volume was finally released.

 Format

 The volumes of this series measure 11 inches × 8.5 inches, (280 mm × 216 mm), oriented in landscape view and are hardcover.
 The daily strips are reproduced in black-and-white and the Sunday pages in full color, both arranged in consecutive chronological order.

 Compared to most other books series from LoAC the volumes of this one lacks sewn ribbon bookmarks and dust jackets but this is compensated by the high page count at around 540 pages per tome.
 The MSRP of each volume is set at $39.99 to $49.99.

 Due to a misprint, volume five of the series paper stock came to be a semi-glossed type.
 The sixth and following volumes will go back to have the matte paper stock originally used for all other books of the series.

 Kurtis Findlay assembled all the cartoons with help from Katie Hadway (daughter of Johnston as well as executive director of Lynn Johnston Productions) and Stephanie Vandoleweerd, web designer and archivist.
-Findlay also wrote introductions and had the role as a overseer of the project.
+Findlay also wrote introductions and had the role as an overseer of the project.
 Since this edition is a "Complete Library", a lot of material that had been neglected or discarded from previous trade paperback collections have in this series been included.
 Notes to the plots have been added to the margins by the creator, taking up reader reactions, own insights, even occasional regrets.
 The paper stock is of thick good quality.